TITLE 89: SOCIAL SERVICES

 "Surrender for adoption" is a voluntary act by the parents to relinquish all parental rights of a child to an agency for the purpose of placing the child for adoption.

-"Termination of parental rights" is a legal action of the court or a voluntary action by the parents which relieves the birth parents of a child of all parental responsibility for the child and deprives them of all legal rights with respect to the child.
+"Termination of parental rights" is a legal action of the court or a voluntary action by the parents that relieves the birth parents of a child of all parental responsibility for the child and deprives them of all legal rights with respect to the child.

-(Source: Amended at 25 Ill.
+(Source: Amended at 43 Ill.
 Reg.
-11778, effective September 14, 2001)
+12076, effective October 10, 2019)